-FLUE Policy 1.7 - The Residential 4 Future land use designation affords an additional step down in density from more highly urbanized areas.
-This land use designation permits a maximum density of up to four (4) units per acre, except as otherwise may be provided for within the Future Land Use Element.
+FLUE Policy 1.9 -The Residential 4 Future Land Use designation.
+The Residential 4 land use designation is considered an additional step down in density from more highly urbanized areas with a maximum density of up to four (4) dwelling unit per acre, except as otherwise may be provided for within the Future Land Use Element.